 Are you willing to share information and photos of yourself, your family or pets on your blog and social media?

 Do you want every piece of business communication that leaves your office stamped with your logo?
 Just because I'm telling you it's a good idea because it helps in establishing your brand, it doesn't mean you're not allowed to have your own opinion about it.
 Of course you are.

 Do you want to use your headshot or your logo as a profile picture on social media?

-Are you willing to do cold calls, e-mail pitches or send postcards to potential clients?
+Are you willing to do cold calls or e-mail pitches, or send postcards to potential clients?

 Will you add a business card or a flyer to the orders you send, or would you rather write a thank you note, or both?

 Will you publish a price range for custom projects on the sales page, or do you want to hear the requirements first?